Developer-DAO/create-dao/docs/publish-npm.md

 ## Testing package

-In the root directory run `yarn start:npx:create-dao` to test create dao app locally.
+In the root directory run `yarn create-dao` to test create dao app locally.
 This will add a create dao project in the root folder with the folder name of my-dao.
 Do not commit to the repo, it is for local testing only.

 ## Version Updating and Publishing